admrb21/Adamnite-Testnet-Beta/README.md

 Check your balance by running ``./gnite-test --balance "your public address"``

 ```
-./gnite-test --sendaddr "the address you want to send coins to" --recaddr "your public address" --amount "the amount you want to send --password "your password"
+./gnite-test --sendaddr "your address" --recaddr "the address you want to send coins to" --amount "the amount you want to send --password "your password"
 ```

 ### Staking